Azure/aks-engine/docs/topics/aad.md

 Please also refer to [Azure Active Directory plugin for client authentication](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/client-go/plugin/pkg/client/auth/azure/README.md) in Kubernetes repo for more details about OpenID Connect and AAD support in upstream.

 ## Azure Active Directory and Kubernetes
-AAD on Kubernetes allows administrators to give users access to the cluster by using the azure active directory.
-Users with access to the client group or client service principle will be able to login to the cluster using their Azure credentials and gain access to the cluster.
+AAD on Kubernetes allows administrators to give users access to the cluster by using the Azure active directory.
+Users with access to the client group or client service principal will be able to login to the cluster using their Azure credentials and gain access to the cluster.
 Note however that the user privileges are assigned based on Kubernetes cluster roles.
 This feature works on clusters deployed on both Azure and Azure Stack Hub.

 ## Prerequisites
 1. An Azure Active Directory tenant, referred to as `AAD Tenant`.
 You can use the tenant for your Azure subscription;
-2. Admin access to the Azure Tenant
+2. Admin access to the Azure Active Directory Tenant

 > [!NOTE]
-> This feature is currently only supported with Active Directories on Azure
+> This feature is not supported on ADFS

-## Create server application
+## Create the Server Application on AAD

-This servers as a resource identifier for the Kubernetes cluster.
+An App Registration which serves as a resource identifier for the Kubernetes cluster.

-1. Select **Azure Active Directory** > **App registrations** > **New registration**.
+1. On the Azure portal, select **Azure Active Directory** > **App registrations** > **New registration**.

     a.
 Give the application a name, such as *KubernetesApiserver*.

     b.
 For **Supported account types**, select **Accounts in this organizational directory only**.

     c.
-Choose **Web** for the Redirect URI type, and then enter any URI-formatted value, such as `https://kubernetesapiserver`.

-    d.
 Select **Register** when you're finished.

 2. Select **Manifest**, and then edit the **groupMembershipClaims:** value as **"All"**.
 When you're finished with the updates, select **Save**.